samDobsonDev/Pyke/README.md

             }
         });

-        pyke.start(); // starts the port watching and subsequent polling }
+        pyke.start(); // starts the port watching and subsequent polling of the /liveclientdata endpoint }
 }
 ```